 Parameters Description Metric Group Selects a specific group of metrics to be considered for charting.
 Metric Displays the specific metric.
-If you open the drop-down list and hover over a metric, you can view a description of the particular metric.
+Open the drop-down list and hover over a metric to view a description of the particular metric.
 Pivot Splits the chart result into multiple series based on the pivot dimension chosen.
 Dimension Filter Filters the data based on the dimension(s) entered, such as the type of operations that can be viewed for an LDAP operations metric.
 Statistic Displays the type of "measurement" that may exist for each metric.
 For example, each response-time sample contains: number of operations (count) average time-per-op (average) histogram-of-operation-time (histogram) On a per-sample basis, the Metrics Engine stores the following: count, average, minimum, maximum, and histogram.
 Any metric can have one or more of five statistics, but not all statistics are equally valuable.
 Note the following points: The minimum and maximum statistics may be of limited value, because as they are time-averaged, they go to extremes (min of minimums and max of maximums).
 The count and histogram statistics have high fidelity over time because they time- aggregate perfectly.
-The average statistic loses fidelity over time, because as the time-window for aver- aging gets larger, the highs and lows are lost.
+The average statistic loses fidelity over time, because as the time-window for averaging gets larger, the highs and lows are lost.
 Number of Points If the number of points is set to 1, all chart types, except time series, may be used.
 If the number of points is > 1, then only time series charts may be used.
-Chart Type Displays the chart based on the type: Area Time Series Bar Chart Column Chart Pie Chart Stacked Bar Chart
+Chart Type Displays the chart based on the type: